Last Updated on June 17, 2022

 I can hear you thinking to yourself, “But where?
 I don’t want to rip out a bunch of my yard!”

-Here’s an important thing to know about fruit plants: Many of them are beautiful and can be tucked into existing landscapes without interfering with the aesthetics of a traditional yard.
+Here’s an important thing to know about edible landscaping with fruit plants: Many of them are beautiful and can be tucked into existing landscapes without interfering with the aesthetics of a traditional yard.

 Now, you’ll want to do enough research to make sure you plant things correctly and understand their needs for light, water, and nutrients, but other than that most of these plants take very little work.

 The shrub level of a garden is often the most overlooked and one of the easiest ways to tuck more edibles into your landscape.
-Blueberries are lovely ornamentals, and elderberries can make an effective hedge — that gives you illness-fighting berries for your elderberry tea and gummies!
+Blueberries and black chokeberries are lovely ornamentals, and elderberries can make an effective hedge, which gives you illness-fighting berries for your elderberry tea and gummies!

-If you have an out-of-the-way spot for something a little less attractive (and potentially invasive), definitely consider adding some raspberry and blackberry plants.
+If you have an out-of-the-way spot for something a little less attractive (and potentially invasive), definitely consider adding some raspberry and blackberry plants, or let some wild black raspberries take over.
 Who doesn’t love raspberries?

 –> Find out how to get them for free in my post about scoring free plants!

-Herbs also make great groundcovers, but that’s a topic for a future post.
-Stay tuned!
+Herbs also make great groundcovers, but that’s a topic for another post.
+Here are some perennial herbs to consider adding to your garden.

-Alpine strawberries are also lovely additions to your fruiting landscape, giving tiny tastes of astonishingly flavorful berries all summer long.
+Alpine strawberries are also lovely additions to your edible landscaping, giving tiny tastes of astonishingly flavorful berries all summer long.

 If you’re thinking of planting a tree, why not make it a fruit-bearing one?
 Fruit trees like plums, cherries, and apples have beautiful flowers in spring like their merely “ornamental” brethren, but then they produce astounding amounts of fruit year after year.
 Picking a juicy plum from your own tree at the peak of ripeness in summer — what could be better?

-If you have a place for climbing plants, a few grapevines produce an astonishing number of grapes!
-We planted some by a trellis screening our porch, and the shade and privacy the vines provide are almost as valuable as the fruit!
+If you have a place for climbing plants, a few grapevines produce an astonishing number of grapes.
+We planted some by a trellis screening our porch, and the shade and privacy the vines provide are almost as valuable as the fruit.
 But the fruit’s great, too.
-Other fruiting vines to consider include passionfruit and hardy kiwi (a smaller version than you’re used to seeing in the store with edible skin).
+Other fruiting vines to consider include passionfruit and hardy kiwi (a smaller version than you’re used to seeing in the store that has edible skin).

 Don’t forget nut trees and shrubs!
 Hazelnuts are a hardy shrub plant, and as long as you’re patient, a walnut, pecan, or almond tree could be a good investment.